 Our strategy to digitize Autodesk involves increasing our use of cloud- and web-based technologies and applications to leverage customer data to improve our offerings for the benefit of our customers.
 To accomplish this strategy, we must collect and otherwise process customer data, which may include personal data and personal information of users from different jurisdictions globally.
 We also collect and otherwise process personal data and personal information of our employees and contractors.
 As a result, federal, state, and global laws relating to privacy, data protection, and information security apply to Autodesk's personal data and personal information processing activities.
-The scope of these laws and regulations is rapidly evolving, subject to differing interpretations, may be inconsistent among jurisdictions, or conflict with other rules and is likely to remain uncertain for the foreseeable future.
-We also expect that there will continue to be new laws, regulations, and industry standards concerning privacy, data protection, and information security proposed and enacted in various jurisdictions.
+The scope of these laws and regulations is rapidly evolving, subject to differing interpretations, and industry standards concerning privacy, data protection, and information security proposed and enacted in various jurisdictions.
 Globally, laws such as the General Data Protection Regulation (EU) 2016/679 ("GDPR") in the European Union ("EU") and the Personal Information Protection Law ("PIPL") in China have been enacted.
-In addition, new and emerging state laws in the United States governing privacy, data protection, and information security, such as the California Consumer Privacy Act ("CCPA"), the California Privacy Rights Act ("CPRA"), the Virginia Consumer Data Protection Act ("VCDPA"), the Colorado Privacy Act ("CPA"), the Utah Consumer Privacy Act ("UCPA"), and Connecticut's Act Concerning Personal Data Privacy and Online Monitoring ("CTDPA") have been enacted.
+In addition, new and emerging state laws in the United States governing privacy, data protection, such as the California Consumer Privacy Act ("CCPA"), the California Consumer Drivacy Act ("CCPA"), the Colorado Privacy and Online Monitoring ("CTDPA") have been enacted.
 These laws and regulations, as well as industry self-regulatory codes, create new compliance obligations and substantially expand the scope of potential liability and provide greater penalties for non-compliance.
-For example, the GDPR provides for penalties of up to €20 mill
+For example, the GDPR provides for penalties of up to 620 million or 4% of a company's annual global revenue, whichever is greater, the PIPL provides for penalties of up to 50 million.
+These laws, and regulations and business drivers in developing new and emerging technologies (e.g., artificial intelligence and machine learning).
+These requirements, among others, may impact demand for our offerings and force us to bear the burden of expanded ob